-1. Ability to operate with natural uranium fuel provides independence from foreign suppliers of U-235 enriched uranium;
+1. Ability to operate with natural uranium fuel provides independence from foreign parties for U-235 fuel enrichment;

 2. Zirconium alloy pressure tubes rather than a pressure vessel provide independence from foreign pressure vessel fabricators;

 3. Ability to operate with a variety of fuels, including natural uranium, thorium and and spent fuel from light water reactors;

-4. High thermal efficiency through use of direct cold lake water cooling;
+4. High thermal efficiency through use of direct cold lake or sea water cooling;

-5. On-line refueling allows the reactor to be refueled while operating at full power.
-Unlike most other reactor types a CANDU reactor does not need to be shut down for refueling.
-Hence in base load service the capacity factor of a CANDU reactor is over 90%;
+5. Unlike most other reactor types a CANDU reactor does not need to be shut down for refueling.
+On-line refueling allows the reactor to be refueled while operating at full power.
+Hence in base load service the capacity factor of a CANDU reactor is well over 90%;

 6. Inherent safety.
 If there is a significant loss of heavy water the fission reactions stop because the reactor becomes subcritical.
-However, some pressure tube water flow must be maintained to remove fission product decay heat.
+However, some cooling water flow must be maintained to remove fission product decay heat.

 7. Potential for use of light water for emergency shut down and emergency heat removal;

-8. A high moderator water mass and a large reserve light water mass provide safety protection against thermal transients such as might occur co-incident with a pressure tube rupture;
+8. A high moderator heavy water mass and a large reserve light water mass provide safety protection against thermal transients such as might occur co-incident with a pressure tube rupture;

-9. Natural uranium oxide CANDU fuel is simple and inexpensive to fabricate and is free of combustion risks;
+9. Natural uranium oxide CANDU fuel with zirconium cladding is simple, inexpensive to fabricate and is almost free of combustion risks;

 10. Low temperature (< 320 degrees C) operation allows use of elastomer pipe and pump seals which simplify reactor maintenance;

 11. In depth safety redundancy and fault tolerance has given CANDU reactors an unparalleled safety record;

 12. A long major accident free operating history (> 50 years) has demonstrated all aspects of implementation, electricity production and safety of CANDU technology.
-The working life of a properly maintained CANDU reactor is 60 years.
+The design working life of a properly maintained CANDU reactor is 60 years.
 Typically there are two fuel and moderator channel changes during the reactor design working life.

 The current design optimized version of the CANDU reactor is the CANDU E6 which is available from CANDU Energy Inc., a subsidiary of SNC Lavalin.